Netcracker/KubeMarine/documentation/Maintenance.md

 1. Prepare **procedure.yaml** file containing the configuration for the procedure that you are about to perform.
 Each procedure has its own configuration format.
 Read documentation below to fill procedure inventory data.

+# Basics

+According to `KubeMarine` concept the `cluster.yaml` is a reflection of a Kubernetes cluster state.
+Therefore, any changes on cluster must be reflected in `cluster.yaml` in the corresponding section to be consistent with the cluster state.
+That is important practice even if the `cluster.yaml` section or option is applicable only for installation procedure, because the particular `cluster.yaml` could be used for reinstallation or reproduction some cases.
+For the changes that can't be reflected in `cluster.yaml` appropriate comments could be used.

 # Provided Procedures